 Many students are tempted to select this prompt despite not having any major setbacks or challenges.
-Failure is something we all face, but sharing your story about perseverance and grit is the key to this prompt.
+Failure is something we all face, but sharing your story about perseverance, grit, and your growth over time is the key to this prompt.
 Have you overcome family trauma, an accident or illness, or natural disasters that helped build your resolve to succeed?
 Or another instance where you displayed your resilience?

-This essay topic is for the student who is borderline obsessed with a topic, idea, or concept.
+This essay topic is for the student who has a strong passion for a certain topic, idea, or concept.
 If you find yourself this passionate about something, it only makes sense to invite the college admissions team into this part of your world.
 It can really help them get to know what unique perspective you can add to the student body.

 If none of the pre-selected essay topics jumps out at you or moves you, choose your own topic!
-This essay prompt allows the admissions team to see you as an independent thinker or someone who knows how to blaze their own trail.
+This essay prompt allows you the freedom to write about anything you want.
 Just make sure you can deliver a solid, cohesive essay on whatever topic you choose if you go this route.
 Remember that this is your chance to tell your reader who you are academically & socially.
 Use this essay question as an opportunity to tell your reader anything that wasn't clear in your application or financial aid process.